 In crisis and struggling to cope?

 The Independent Lifestyles project was developed out of our experience of using a Peer Support Network to design and deliver services in our Assessment Centre.
 Working with Southampton University we developed a programme to use the experience of our Peers to help those in crisis.
-We believe that our Peer Supporters are our greatest asset as they can combine their lived experience of the trauma of homelessness with training and the experience of helping those in crisis.
+We believe that Peer Supporters are our greatest asset as they can combine their lived experience of the trauma of homelessness with training and the experience of helping those in crisis.
 This places them in a unique position to be able to empathise with clients and use their knowledge to design and deliver support.

-We also recognise that often those in need who have children or caring responsibilities can struggle to get advice and access services.
+We recognise that often those in need who have children or caring responsibilities can struggle to get advice and access services.
 To address this we provide an online portal where those in crisis can access advice and support.